yzanhua/Docker_Demo/demo_mpi_ecp/README.md

 # DEMO: MPI on ECP using DOCKER
 ## 1. General Goal
 This demo shows how to set up an image on the ECP machine so that you can run MPI programs on it.

 Supported mpi programs include c programs and python programs (mpi4py).
 Note that Fortran is not installed/supported.

+Section 4 also includes how to save/push an image to the Registry.

 ## 2. Setting Up the Image